• Skip to primary navigation

 • Goose Fat

-I know the ratio of pounds of potatoes per person seem really high in this recipe.
-However, there will be potato wastage leftovers.
-You want to use potatoes that are sliced the same size and thickness, so they crisp and cook evenly.
-After slicing your potatoes, you will have leftover potatoes that are odd thickness and small sizes.
-With your extra potatoes, make Russian Pan Fried Potatoes.
+There will be Potato wastage leftover pieces as you want to use Potatoes that are sliced the same size and thickness.
+This ensures they crisp up and cook evenly.
+After slicing your potatoes, you will have leftover Potatoes pieces that are odd thickness and small sizes.

 Crispy Leaf Duck Fat Potatoes will be your new favorite side dish!
 Full of flavor with crispy leaves of potatoes, tossed in duck fat and rosemary, a new take on roasted potatoes.
 Perfect for Christmas, a holiday feast, or any special occasion.

 Crispy Leaf Duck Fat Potatoes is sure to be a new favorite at your home.
-Not your regular duck fat recipe, but truly something special.
-Full of flavor, the perfect potato dish for Christmas, Thanksgiving or any time of year.
+Not a traditional Duck Fat Potatoes recipe, but truly something special.
+Full of flavor, the perfect Potato dish for the holidays or for any large gathering.
 Bon Appetit! Приятного аппетита!

 Crispy Leaf Duck Fat Potatoes will be your new favorite side dish!
 Full of flavor with crispy leaves of potatoes, tossed in duck fat and rosemary, a new take on roasted potatoes.
 Perfect for Christmas, a holiday feast, or any special occasion.